 Al Ain International Airport

 Operating since 1994, Al Ain International Airport is Abu Dhabi’s second international airport.
-Located 18km northwest of Al Ain City, the airport was originally built to serve 1,000 passengers per peak hour.
+Located 18km northwest of Al Ain City.

 Did you know?

 - Serving nine destinations